feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> [1] "You might enjoy singing \"Aicha\" by Khaled when running under the rain or \"Lila\" by Cheb Mami when contemplating a flower."
+#> [1] "As an Algerian, you might enjoy singing \"El Houb\" by Khaled when running under the rain, and \"Ya Rayah\" by Rachid Taha when thinking about a flower."
 ```

 You can also access the history of the `broadcasting` using the